raf-fonseca/Growie/README.md

 # Growie 🪴🪴
-Introducing Growie: a platform where farmers and gardeners rent out land to nature lovers, letting them create and enjoy their own personalized gardens! 🌱🌿
+A platform where farmers and gardeners rent out land to nature lovers, letting them create and enjoy their own personalized gardens! 🌱🌿

 # Technologies Used
 MongoDB, Next.js, Prisma, Next Auth, Typescript, React, Tailwind CSS